Department of Management, Marketing and General Business

 Other management major requirements:

-Management Core Requirements for B.B.A. in Human Resource Management
+Management Major Requirements for B.B.A. in Management with a Specialization in Human Resource Management

 30 semester hours from the following: